-Note: ESP module should be reset after serial upload.
-Otherwise subsequent steps will not work.
-Reset may be done automatically for you after opening serial monitor as visible on the screenshot above.
-It depends on how you have DTR and RTS wired from USB-Serial converter to the ESP.
-If reset is not done automatically, then do it by pressing reset button or manually cycling the power.
+Note: The ESP module should be reset after serial upload.
+Otherwise, subsequent steps will not work.
+Reset may be done for you automatically after opening serial monitor, as visible on the screenshot above.
+It depends on how you have DTR and RTS wired from the USB-Serial converter to the ESP.
+If reset is not done automatically, then trigger it by pressing reset button or manually cycling the power.
 For more details why this should be done please refer to FAQ regarding ESP.restart().

-4. Only if module is connected to network, after a couple of seconds, the esp8266-ota port will show up in Arduino IDE.
+4. Only if the module is connected to network, after a couple of seconds, the esp8266-ota port will show up in Arduino IDE.
 Select port with IP address shown in the Serial Monitor window in previous step:

-Note: If OTA port does not show up, exit Arduino IDE, open it again and check if port is there.
-If it does not help, check your firewall and router settings.
-OTA port is advertised using mDNS service.
-To check if port is visible by your PC, you can use application like Bonjour Browser.
+Note: If the OTA port does not show up, exit Arduino IDE, open it again and check if the port is there.
+If it is not, check your firewall and router settings.
+The OTA port is advertised using mDNS service.
+To check if the port is visible by your PC, you can use an application like Bonjour Browser.